Getty Foundation Ambitious Alignments Project

 Assessment process: Applications will be assessed by the project team against the criteria above.

-To apply, please complete the online form below.
-A personalised email will be sent to you within the following days to confirm receipt of your application.
-If you have any questions about your eligibility to participate in the project, please do not hesitate to contact Professor Mark Ledbury by email .
+If you have any specific inquiries in relation to the project, please do not hesitate to contact Professor Mark Ledbury by email .

-Timeline: Applicants will be informed of the status of their proposal by 10 October 2014.
-The project officially commences in October 2014, and the first face-to-face meeting of the group will take place in early 2015 in Sydney.
+Timeline: All successful candidates will be notified by 10 Oct 2014.
+Applicants who have not received any notification about the status of their application should contact the Project Administrator.
+The project officially commences in November 2014, and the first face-to-face meeting of the group will take place in early 2015 in Sydney.
 We will be establishing a project website and communication tool to link all participants.

 Ambitious Alignments is generously supported by The Getty Foundation’s ‘Connecting Art Histories’ grant program.
 Further information about the initiative can be found on the Getty’s website: www.getty.edu